 When you are considering divorce, it is essential to have a supportive and experienced Evanston divorce lawyer on your side to help with your case.
 At Arami Law, Inc., we have been serving clients in Evanston and throughout Cook County for years with a wider variety of divorce matters, and we can speak with you today about assisting with your case.
 Whether you need help with the early stages of a divorce or handling more complex issues like property division and spousal maintenance, one of the dedicated advocates at our firm can help.

 The Illinois Marriage and Dissolution of Marriage Act (IMDMA) governs most divorce issues in Evanston, and our lawyers can help you to navigate the legal complexities surrounding divorce in Illinois.
-The Evanston divorce attorneys at the Arami Law Office handle many different types of matters pertaining to divorce, including but not limited to the following:
+The Evanston divorce attorneys at Arami Law, Inc. handle many different types of matters pertaining to divorce, including but not limited to the following:

 When you file for divorce in Illinois, it is important to know that there are no longer grounds for divorce under the IMDMA.
 In other words, you do not have to present any kind of evidence suggesting your spouse is at fault for the divorce.
 Instead, Illinois law only requires the party filing for divorce to show that irreconcilable differences exist that cannot be overcome.
 The court must then determine that reconciliation is not an option or has already failed.